syncfusion-content/xamarin-docs/Xamarin/Chips/how-to/Applying-fontIcon-to-Syncfusion-chip-control.md

 ## Custom font file should be added to all the platform projects in specific location

-* `Android` - Add a custom font file in the Assets folder and set Build Action to AndroidAsset for the font file.
+* `Android` - Add a custom font file in the Assets folder and set the Build Action to AndroidAsset for the font file.
-* `iOS` - Add a custom font file in the Resources folder and set Build Action to BundleResource.
+* `iOS` - Add a custom font file in the Resources folder and set the Build Action to BundleResource.
 Then, ensure that the copy to output directory is set to AlwaysCopy.
-* `UWP` - Add a custom font file in the Assets folder and set Build Action to Content.
+* `UWP` - Add a custom font file in the Assets folder and the set Build Action to Content.

 N> For iOS, you should be added a custom font file in the info.plist file as demonstrated in the following code sample.